GeauxWeisbeck4/andrews-logseq-graph/pages/2 Functional Programming in JavaScript.md

 				- `.map()` -> Lets you transform one array into another by applying a given function to its elements
 				- `.reduce()` -> Applies a given operation to the whole array from left to right into a single result
-				- `.reduceRight()` -> Works like `.reduce()` but from right to left -
+				- `.reduceRight()` -> Works like `.reduce()` but from right to left
+	- ## Filtering an Array
+		- Go through an array, select some elements that satisfy some condition and dropping the rest.
+Provide a predicate (fx that produces a boolean result in terms of arguments) and new array will be produced with elements of original for which predicate returned true
+			-